realA10001986/Time-Circuits-Display/README.md

 The TCD can communicate with other compatible props wirelessly, via WiFi.
 It can send out information about a time travel and an alarm, and other props can query the TCD for time, speed and some other data.
 Unlike with MQTT, no broker or other third party software is needed.

 On the TCD, no special configuration is required.
-However, if the TCD is supposed to send out notifications about time travel and alarm to connected clients, usage of MQTT must be disabled or the *Send event notifications* option in the MQTT section of the Config Portal must be unchecked.
+However, if the TCD is supposed to send out notifications about time travel and alarm to connected BTTFN clients, usage of MQTT must be disabled or the *Send event notifications* option in the MQTT section of the Config Portal must be unchecked.
 The TCD only sends out such notifications either via MQTT or BTTFN, never both.

 On the other prop, such as CircuitSetup's upcoming Flux Capacitor or SID, the TCD's IP address (not hostname!) must be entered into the *IP address of TCD* field on the Setup page in their Config Portal - that's all.